yaobinwen/yaobinwen/README.md

 Being a software developer, I am maintaining my **tech blog** in [yaobinwen.github.io](https://yaobinwen.github.io/) which discusses topics related with computer technologies.

-[yaobinwen/robin_on_rails](https://github.com/yaobinwen/robin_on_rails) contains the randome notes or thoughts that are generated when I read technical articles.
-The repository looks a bit messy due to the messy nature of the thoughts and notes.
-My plan is to gradually turn them into articles once I've accumulated enough in the related topics.
+[yaobinwen/robin_on_rails](https://github.com/yaobinwen/robin_on_rails) contains the notes or thoughts that I take when I read technical articles.
+The notes and thoughts in this repository may not be well structured yet,and my plan is to gradually turn them into articles once I've accumulated enough in the related topics.

 [yaobinwen/work-env](https://github.com/yaobinwen/work-env) contains the scripts, guides, and programs that help me quickly set up my own work environment.